-1. Perform a dry brush exfoliation on client’s skin.
+1. Perform a dry brush exfoliation on the client’s skin.

-2. Apply Cocoa Comfort Massage Balm in an even layer to each part of the body, while quickly covering each area with plastic wrap.
-Cover client with towel to keep warm.
+2. Apply Cocoa Comfort Massage Balm in an even layer to each part of the body while quickly covering each area with plastic wrap.
+Cover the client with a towel to keep warm.